vbrille/jQuery-inView-Plugin/README.md

 ## jQuery Manual Function Execution Usage

-The plugin also adds a new jQuery function called _updateWatchedElements(delay)_ that can be executed to launch the plugin in case you need to refresh elements outside of an initial page load or scroll events.
+The plugin also adds a new jQuery function called _updateWatchedElements(delay)_ that can be executed to launch the plugin in case you need to refresh elements outside of an initial page load, scroll or resize events.
 This function accept a delay as parameter.

 ```javascript